Pack Cohesion Dog Training Program: Build a Balanced, Peaceful Pack

 • Dog 2 then spends 35 days in our Canine Behavior Training – Level 2 (CBT2)

-• After the 35 days of Behavior Training, Dog 2 is joined by Dog 1
+• Between 21 – 35 days of Behavior Training, Dog 2 is joined by Dog 1

-• Both Dogs then receive up to 21 days of Pack Cohesion Training
+• Both Dogs then complete the remaining time in Pack Cohesion Training

 • Re-Home Session #2: both Dogs are brought back home for Human Training